 What Climbing Shoes + Harness Do Speed Climbers Use?

 Most climbers use a soft, supple shoe that slips on easily and weighs as little as possible.
 A popular speed climbing shoe is the La Sportiva Cobra 4.99.
-It’s a trimmed down version of the Cobra and the 4.99 is named for breaking the 5 second barrier.
+It’s a trimmed-down version of the Cobra and the 4.99 is named for breaking the five-second barrier.

 For harnesses really the lightest is the best.
 The Petzl Sitta is one of the lightest climbing harnesses on the market.
 You’ll see the distinctive orange and white on many competing at the Olympics.
 Some competitors even cut off unnecessary parts like the gear loops – though we don’t recommend you go anywhere near a harness with scissors.

 If you’re looking to get into climbing or have recently started we actually don’t recommend either the Cobra or Sitta as they’re very specialized.
-Instead take a look at our picks for gear that have better value and work more for all-round climbing.
+Instead, take a look at our picks for gear that have better value and work more for all-around climbing.